Backup and Restore Operations for Reporting Services

 Moving a Reporting Services installation to a new computer is called a migration.
 When you migrate an installation, you run Setup to install a new report server instance and then copy instance data to the new computer.
-For more information about migrating a Reporting Services installation, see the following topics:
+For more information about migrating a Reporting Services installation, see the following articles:

 Backing Up the Report Server Databases

-Use the full recovery model to backup the reportserver database.
+Use the full recovery model to back up the reportserver database.

-Use the simple recovery model to backup the reportservertempdb database.
+Use the simple recovery model to back up the reportservertempdb database.

 You can use different backup schedules for each database.
-The only reason to backup the reportservertempdb is to avoid having to recreate it if there is a hardware failure.
+The only reason to back up the reportservertempdb is to avoid having to recreate it if there is a hardware failure.
 In the event of hardware failure, it is not necessary to recover the data in reportservertempdb, but you do need the table structure.
 If you lose reportservertempdb, the only way to get it back is to recreate the report server database.
 If you recreate the reportservertempdb, it is important that it have the same name as the primary report server database.

 For more information about backup and recovery of SQL Server relational databases, see Back Up and Restore of SQL Server Databases.

 If your report server is in SharePoint mode, there are additional databases to be concerned with, including SharePoint configuration databases and the Reporting Services alerting database.
 In SharePoint mode, three databases are created for each Reporting Services service application.
 The reportserver, reportservertempdb, and dataalerting databases.
-For more information see Backup and Restore Reporting Services SharePoint Service Applications
+For more information, see Backup and Restore Reporting Services SharePoint Service Applications

 Backing Up the Encryption Keys

-You should backup the encryption keys when you configure a Reporting Services installation for the first time.
-You should also backup the keys any time you change the identity of the service accounts or rename the computer.
+You should back up the encryption keys when you configure a Reporting Services installation for the first time.
+You should also back up the keys any time you change the identity of the service accounts or rename the computer.
 For more information, see Back Up and Restore Reporting Services Encryption Keys.
 For SharePoint mode report servers, see the “Key Management” section of Manage a Reporting Services SharePoint Service Application.

 Backing Up the Configuration Files

 Reporting Services uses configuration files to store application settings.
-You should backup the files when you first configure the server and after you deploy any custom extensions.
+You should back up the files when you first configure the server and after you deploy any custom extensions.
 Files to back up include:

-Web.config for both the Report Server and Report Manager ASP.NET applications
+Web.config for the Report Server ASP.NET application

 Machine.config for ASP.NET